dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ###### ReentrantLock/ReentrantReadWriteLock/StampedLock
 There are 3 main class to work with `Lock` interface:
 * ReentrantLock - basic implementation of `Lock` interface.
 This is same as using `synchronized` on each method.
 All locks in java including locks created by `synchronized` keyword are reentrant.
-That means same thread can re-acquire the lock several times, but in this case thread would need to release it exact number of times as it acquired it. renetrancy achieved by JVM which maintain internal counter for each lock per thread, and if thread try to acquire lock second time, counter increased.
+That means same thread can re-acquire the lock several times, but in this case thread would need to release it exact number of times as it acquired it.
+Reentrancy achieved by JVM which maintain internal counter for each lock per thread, and if thread try to acquire lock second time, counter increased.
 If thread release lock, counter decreased, if counter == 0, then lock is released.
 This is done on purpose, so you don't get exception, otherwise if you call `synchronized` method from another `synchronized` method for the same thread you would get exception.
 But since all locks are reentrant you don't get it.
 * ReentrantReadWriteLock - implementation of `ReadWriteLock` with 2 locks for read & write (implemented as inner static classes and implementing `Lock` interface)
 This can be same as using `synchronized` + `volatile` and not synchronized read.
 We need readLock - to ensure multiple readers can read at the same time (compare to `synchronized` keyword where each reader would wait another reader until it release lock)